jagdishbutte/Expense-Tracker/README.md

 Steps to Development.

-Copy the project by running gh repo clone https://github.com/Ashish020202/Expense-Tracker.git in your terminal to clone the repository.
+Copy the project by running git clone https://github.com/Ashish020202/Expense-Tracker.git in your terminal to clone the repository.

 or downloading the zip-file and unzipping it to your preferred location.